-The Program is on offer to ALL Aussie children (new, adopted and born here!) in sponsored or self-funded participating schools.
+The Program is on offer to ALL children in Australia (new, adopted and born here!) in sponsored or self-funded participating schools.

 Empowerment via Books-of-Choice

 Children in participating schools get to choose books they WANT to read rather than the books they are told to read, which forges an even greater connection to their chosen books and encourages repeat reading!
-The right to choose also enhances students’ confidence and self-worth.
+The right to select their own books also enhances students’ confidence and self-worth.

 Children keep the books they have chosen, which they often view with great excitement on par with birthdays or Christmases.
 Children are therefore able to begin building their individual home libraries, as well as to share their books with siblings thereby encouraging reading as a family activity.